JGoutin/airfs/docs/api_storage_s3.rst

 It can also include a sub-directory ``client`` that is used to pass arguments to ``boto3.session.Session.client('s3', **client_parameters)``.

-This example show the mount of S3 with the minimal configuration:
+This example shows the mount of S3 with the minimal configuration:

 .. code-block:: python